 Dear Christians, this is not a false narrative, it’s not hyped up, it’s blood and bombs and heartbreak.
 It’s lost children and broken families, and it’s our Savior’s creations crying out for help to the sound of crickets from His people.
 While we can debate about the inaction from the West, which is a valid argument, posting an anti-Obama meme does not do anything to help these people.
 “Helping them where they are” is currently not an option.

 As Ravi Zacharias once said, “We have a right to believe whatever we want, but not everything we believe is right.”
 Remember, dear Christians, that Westboro Baptist and Lutheran preachers use the same book on Sunday mornings, yet come to wildly different conclusions.
-Radical Islam is toxic, and it should be fought with the sharpest of swords, but equating all Muslims under that umbrella is irresponsible and dangerous.
+The way terrorists twist scripture is toxic, and it should be fought with the sharpest of swords, but equating all Muslims under that umbrella is irresponsible and dangerous.